New 2022 Honda Civic e:HEV hybrid revealed for Europe

 The new Honda Civic will be built in Japan and exported to the UK following the shutdown of the brand’s Swindon factory

-The 2022 Civic is somewhat toned down from the current model with no fake vents, fewer slashes and an overall cleaner look.
-At the front it’s unsurprisingly the same as the saloon, but the big changes compared to that variant are at the rear with what Honda says is a fast-back design.
+The 2022 Civic design is somewhat toned down compared to the outgoing model with no fake vents, fewer slashes and an overall cleaner look.
+We first saw the new Civic debut in the North American market as a saloon, but in the UK we’ll only get the hatchback model.
+At the front the hatchback looks similar to the saloon, but the big changes are at the rear with what Honda says is a fast-back design.
 This results in a much larger boot opening than the saloon courtesy of the hatchback shape.

-The estate model was ditched with the 10th generation Civic and it’s not likely to return with the new model.
+The estate model was ditched with the 10th generation Civic and it doesn’t look like it will return with the new model.
 The wheelbase has been extended by 35mm over the tenth-generation hatchback with a wider rear track, too, for greater cornering stability.

 The launch of the hybrid Civic means Honda’s European lineup is now fully electrified.
 The e:HEV name has already been used on the hybrid Jazz, CR-V and HR-V but in the Civic the powertrain will be a newly developed 2.0-litre Atkinson-cycle engine.
 With the 72-cell lithium-ion battery, dual electric motor system and engine combined, the powertrain pumps out at 181bhp and 315Nm of torque with WLTP-rated CO2 emissions at under 110g/km.

 The Civic has been available as a hybrid in other markets before, but this will be the first time a hybrid Civic hatchback will be made available to UK buyers, discounting the short-lived, standalone Civic Hybrid saloon.
 It’ll also be the only powertrain option - discounting the upcoming Type R version which we expect will retain the outgoing hot hatch’s 316bhp 2.0-litre turbocharged powertrain.